 Alumna Kirstie Hettinga earns her Ph.D

 Kirstie Hettinga is one of our outstanding graduates who not only received her B.A. from our department, but she also completed her M.A. in the MCJ’s graduate program.
-After graduating with honors from Fresno State, Kirstie was accepted into the Ph.D. program at The Pennsylvania State University.
-Her hard work has paid off and she was recently awarded her Ph.D.
-Congratulations Dr. Hettinga.
-She is now member of the faculty at Ursinus College outside Philadelphia.
+After graduating with honors from Fresno State, Kirstie was accepted into the Ph.D. program at The Pennsylvania State University where she earned her doctorate in mass communication.
+Dr. Hettinga is now member of the faculty at California Lutheran University.
 We are proud of Kirstie’s accomplishments.

 Angelo Stalis Wins NATAS’s Silver Circle Award

-Angelo Stalis, who has been at KFSN (Channel 30.1) for more than 40 years, will receive the “National Academy of Television Arts & Science’s Silver Circle Award” on Saturday in San Francisco.
+Angelo Stalis, who retired from KFSN (Channel 30.1) in 2013 after more than 40 years on the air, received the “National Academy of Television Arts & Science’s Silver Circle Award."

 The award honors individuals who have been in broadcasting for 25 years or more and have made contributions to Northern California TV for a major part of their careers.
 He will be one of six inductees into the “Circle.”

 The 1964 Fresno High School graduate had a part-time job at KFIG (AM 1430) while he was in college.
 Angelo graduated from Fresno State in 1970 with a degree in Radio and Television Broadcasting.
 As soon as he graduated from Fresno State, Stalis was hired by the local ABC station, where he initially worked as an announcer/director.
 In 1977 he took over the weather duties